General SIGW source for reheating dynamics: Introduction

 Despite the work done, there are arguably gaps to fill.
 One of them is that in the literature, the source term is regularly represented by a single curvature perturbation.
 However, at horizon re-entry, as they start to undergo acoustic oscillation, different scalar degrees of freedom (inflaton field, fluid velocities, fluid temperatures) obtain independent dynamics, even in a minimal system in which no primordial isocurvature perturbations are present.
 As we will show, this changes the structure of the source term (cf.\ \eq\nr{sigw_2}).

 The concrete goal of the present study is to enrich the gauge-independent SIGW setup so that a general reheating epoch can be investigated.
 Specifically, we keep track of four scalar degrees of freedom in the metric, an energy-momentum tensor containing both an inflaton field and fluids, and an expanding background whose nature is left unspecified.
 Following ref.~\cite{counterterm2}, we show that the resulting equation is gauge invariant at second order.
 However, it does contain non-propagating metric perturbations evaluated at the observation time, whose values are ambiguous.
-We subsequently argue that unambiguous results can be obtained by carrying out measurements in a locally flat patch.
+We subsequently argue that unambiguous results can be obtained by carrying out measurements in a locally flat patch, though the precise definition of an observable is not addressed in this work.